Carrie Kellenberger – My Several Worlds

 Carrie Kellenberger is a world traveler, experienced and recognized patient leader and advocate, and a Canadian expat living in Taiwan with Ankylosing Spondylitis, Fibromyalgia, and Myalgic Encephalomyelitis, among other health issues.

-I write about my illnesses and advocacy work on many health sites, including my site, My Several Worlds, a Best Blog for Fibromyalgia in 2018.
+I write about my illnesses and advocacy work on many health sites, including my site, My Several Worlds (MSW).

 Living life passionately with limitations from chronic illness takes more than many of us might have to give.

 Just because I was given limitations in the form of chronic illness and a disability doesn’t mean I haven’t been able to build on my resilience, passion, and strength to create my legacy.”